 - 1. Course requirements include clinical laboratory, if applicable, nursing skills laboratory, if applicable and theory grades, course objectives, special assignments, attendance and other projects and activities, etc. as assigned.
 See specific course syllabi. - 2.
 The minimum final grade in all courses for progression is a 'C' (77%) in theory and "S" in the clinical laboratory and if applicable nursing skills laboratory. - 3.
-Each student receives an Educational Plan that must be followed to ensure progression and promotion through the program of study and graduate on schedule. - 3.1 If a student does not follow the Educational Plan their status will be changed by the coordinator from full-time to academic suspension. - 3.2 If a student chooses to not follow the Educational Plan, and does not receive written approval from respective coordinator for the change, neither progression nor promotion will occur, until the student provides evidence that he/she is in compliance with the Educational Plan. - 3.3 Written approval to deviate from the Educational Plan from the respective coordinator is required.
+Each student receives an Educational Plan that must be followed to ensure progression and promotion through the program of study and graduate on schedule. - 3.1 If a student does not follow the Educational Plan their status will be changed by the Associate Dean of Nursing from full-time to academic suspension. - 3.2 If a student chooses to not follow the Educational Plan, and does not receive written approval from respective Associate Dean of Nursing for the change, neither progression nor promotion will occur, until the student provides evidence that he/she is in compliance with the Educational Plan. - 3.3 Written approval to deviate from the Educational Plan from the respective Associate Dean of Nursing is required.
 Otherwise, the student's continuation in the program and planned graduation is at risk. - 4.
 A student who does not achieve the minimum required grade of 'C' in a nursing course, and later on does not achieve the minimum final grade of 'C' in the same or a different nursing course may not continue in the program and will not be eligible for reentry.

-- 5. A student who does not achieve a final grade of 'C' in a required general education or science course, repeated once will be reviewed by the appropriate selection committee for continued enrollment. - 6.
-A student who does not achieve the minimum required grade of 'C' in a repeated nursing course will be reviewed by the selection committee for continued enrollment and reentry.
+5. A student who does not achieve a final grade of 'C' in a required science course, repeated once will be reviewed by the appropriate selection committee for continued enrollment.

+- 6. A student who does not achieve the minimum required grade of 'C' in a repeated nursing course will be reviewed by the selection committee for continued enrollment and reentry.
 The final grade considered is the grade made prior to grievance or remediation. - 7.
-Only those students who have submitted an official college transcript reflecting a final grade of 'C' or higher in an approved Anatomy and Physiology (full body system) course and received approval, prior to registration for semester I, will be exempt from taking BHCLR-SPN Anatomy and Physiology. - 8.
-A student who fails to achieve a final course grade of 'C' (77%) in a repeated nursing course the second time will be academically dismissed. - 9.
-A student who fails to achieve both a final course grade of 'C' (77%) in a nursing course, and subsequently fails to achieve a final course grade of 'C' (77%) in a different nursing course will be academically dismissed. - 10, Criminal background checks (Arkansas and FBI) are completed at designated times during the year (to comply with clinical facility requirements). - 11.
+A student who fails to achieve a final course grade of 'C' (77%) in a repeated nursing course the second time will be academically dismissed. - 8.
+A student who fails to achieve both a final course grade of 'C' (77%) in a nursing course, and subsequently fails to achieve a final course grade of 'C' (77%) in a different nursing course will be academically dismissed. - 9.
+Criminal background checks (Arkansas and FBI) are completed at designated times during the year (to comply with clinical facility requirements). - 10.
 Progression or promotion is possible on outcome of Academic Grievance with an amended grade.